starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 ### The Squid Introduces the Minister

+Dr. Creed let his minds drift from the words of the King James Bible that the Blood of Apollo had allowed him to see.
+Its remaining prophetic power was likely in serious decline.
+He left his seat to check the door, and it was indeed locked.
+He checked the room for something to pick the lock, only to discover the remaining drawers and cabinets were also locked.
+He shivered to imagine what lay behind them.

-Dr. Creed looked around his shoulder, to get a last glimpse of that ancient store of knowledge, now a pile of ash whose only use would be to scatter to the winds.
-Instead he saw the outline of a figure, something not quite human.
-It was certainly not the one who had given him the Blood of Apollo.
+As he was yanking at the cabinets, he heard the door open.
+Creed looked around his shoulder, tired to get an additional glimpse from the lasts traces of his concoction.
+He saw the outline of a figure enter, something not quite human.
+Its silence and solemnity did not suggest it was a prophetic character.

 As it stepped into the light he could see a rubbery creature with tentacles protruding from its head.
-It's mouth, hidden away, appeared as a circle, as if the jaw holding it shut could move the mouth in two directions rather than one.
-A small dab of pungent liquid metal hung about its face, what appeared to be the remains of a jellyfish of the type Creed was quite familiar.
+Its mouth, hidden away, appeared as a circle, as if the jaw holding it shut could move the mouth in two directions rather than one.
+A small dab of pungent liquid metal hung about its face, what appeared to be the remains of a manowar of the type Creed was quite familiar.

-"How are you?"
+"Who are you?"
 Creed asked.

 "Hmm..." the creature said interested.
 "Funny you should ask my name before asking me what I am.
-But, as with both we, you are no ordinary person."
+But, as with both us, you are no ordinary person."

 "What am I doing here?"

-"Hades, the thing which you seem so keen to understand, is a in many ways a fragmented and disparate thing.
+"HADES, the thing which you seem so keen to understand, is a in many ways a fragmented and disparate thing.
 You have been brought here by a most crude enemy, the military.
 A military which suspects you may possess a weapon of some kind, and will let nothing stand in its way, except the orders of a superior officer."

 "A weapon?"